ucsb-cs148/f21/_lab/lab01.md

 <div class="grade" markdown="1">

 **Graded**: (20 pts) You earn these points if/only if:
+* your group reached **Milestone 1** described below in Step 2, every member did a pull request to submit a file named after their name in the teams folder from their own branch, and the team together created a NORMS.md file.

+**Graded**: (20 pts) You earn these points if/only if:
 * your group logged your first Scrum meetings (including `lab01.md` and `lec03.md`) in the `sprint00` subfolder.
 * you took accurate attendance, accounting for all members of your group (See the [teams page]({{'/teams_page/' | relative_url }}) for a list of group members)